Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-This effective potential universally shifts the original harmonic potential upwards by $\hbar \omega / 2$, which is the well-known zero-point energy for a harmonic oscillator (see Fig.~S1).
-This result may seem counterintuitive since conventionally ZPE is considered to be a property of the whole energy surface rather than a point-wise property, however, we note that here the ZPE should be more accurately considered as a quantum delocalization energy, which always exists as the quantum wave packet travels through space.
-Since classical MD produces the exact trajectory on the harmonic potential, the trajectory produced by CMES-MD on $V^{\text{CMES}}$ will also be exact without any need for numerical tests.
+This effective potential universally shifts the original harmonic potential upward by $\hbar \omega / 2$, which is the zero-point energy for a harmonic oscillator (Figure~\ref{fig:potentials}).
+This result may seem counterintuitive because conventionally ZPE is considered to be a property of the whole energy surface rather than a point-wise property; however, we note that here the ZPE should be more accurately considered as a quantum delocalization energy, which always exists as the quantum wave packet travels through space.
+Because classical MD produces the exact trajectory on the harmonic potential, the trajectory produced by CMES-MD on $V^{\text{CMES}}$ is also exact without any need for numerical tests.

-Compared with the harmonic oscillator, the Morse potential is a better model for chemical bonds with anharmonic effects.
-Here we use a Morse potential that can mimic the stretch of the \ce{O-H} radical molecule and perform simulations using classical MD, CMES-MD, RPMD, and CMD.
+Compared with the harmonic potential, the Morse potential is a better model for chemical bonds with anharmonic effects.
+Here we use a Morse potential that can mimic the stretch of the \ce{O-H} radical and perform simulations using classical MD, CMES-MD, RPMD, and CMD.
+Figure~\ref{fig:morse} shows the velocity autocorrelation functions and the corresponding power spectra of these methods at three different temperatures.
 The exact quantum results are used as references, which are obtained from the analytical solution of the Morse potential.

-Fig.~\ref{fig:morse} shows the velocity autocorrelation functions and the corresponding power spectra of classical MD, CMES-MD, RPMD, and CMD at two different temperatures, along with the exact quantum references.
-Compared with the Kubo-transformed quantum velocity autocorrelation function \cite{Kubo57570}, classical MD underestimates the period of the correlation function and therefore severely overestimates the vibrational frequency.
-RPMD and CMD can more accurately describe the correlation function and their overestimations of the vibrational frequencies are significantly less than those of classical MD.
-While the CMES is the zero-temperature limit of CMD centroid potential \cite{Ramirez983303,Ramirez993339}, we observe that CMES-MD at finite temperatures is in fact more accurate than RPMD and CMD with better agreement with the exact quantum correlation functions and more accurate vibrational frequencies.
+Compared with the Kubo-transformed quantum velocity autocorrelation function, \cite{Kubo57570} classical MD underestimates the period of the correlation function and therefore severely overestimates the vibrational frequency.
+RPMD and CMD can more accurately describe the correlation function, and their overestimations of the vibrational frequencies are significantly smaller.
+CMES-MD has the best performance with good agreement with the exact quantum correlation functions and more accurate vibrational frequencies.
+The good results of CMES-MD at relatively low temperatures are not surprising because CNEO-MD has been known to give accurate vibrational spectra at room temperature, \cite{Xu224039} and vibrational frequencies obtained from CNEO-DFT Hessian calculations are also in great agreement with experimental values, indicating a good zero-temperature limit. \cite{Xu21244110} As the temperature increases, CMES-MD and other simulation methods start to have broader and red-shifted peaks.
+For this Morse potential, we observe that CMES-MD produces accurate spectra for a temperature range between 50 and 1500\,K, suggesting the reliability of CMES-MD in the temperature range in which most chemical and biophysical reactions are performed.